The Founder – an entrepreneur and philanthropist

 Although he would launch several companies and become involved in many more, Bergfors is best known as the founder, majority owner, and working chairman of MAX Burgers AB, Sweden’s leading QSR chain.
 Internationally recognized as a responsible business pioneer, the company has been climate-neutral since 2008, offsetting its entire greenhouse gas footprint through

 Bergfors is also involved in projects that promote accessibility and diversity in the workplace.
 Since 2006, MAX has cooperated with Swedish government-owned Samhal l to increase employment among people with functional diversity.
 A wheelchair user himself since a 1986 diving accident, Bergfors has a deep understanding of the associated issues.
 Read more

 Since 2005 — and out of the public eye — Curt Bergfors has supported various projects that promote healthcare and fight poverty in vulnerable countries.
 In 2008 he donated 9% of the shares (preferred stock) in MAX’s parent company to a newly formed foundation, Stiftelsen Rättvis Fördelning (Fair Distribution).
 So far, the foundation has received almost 250 million SEK.
 The funds are deployed in projects that secure and develop critical healthcare facilities in poverty-stricken areas of Africa and Haiti, and that restore infrastructure and local economies after natural disasters.
 Read more

-The Food Planet Prize was conceptualized during a 2018 think tank session attended by Mr. Bergfors and Lars Peder Hedberg, the foundation’s Director-General.
-Wishing to leave a legacy by helping to secure a more sustainable world, Mr. Bergfors is confident that the Food Planet can be nursed back to health.
+The Food Planet Prize was conceptualized during a 2018 think tank session attended by Mr. Bergfors and Lars Peder Hedberg, the foundation’s first Director-General.
+Wishing to leave a legacy by helping secure a more sustainable world, Mr. Bergfors is confident that the Food Planet can be nursed back to health.